facebookresearch/SentEval/README.md

 ## TODO
-* Remove "network" parameter in bacher (the user can put it in "params") DONE
+* Remove "network" parameter in batcher (the user can put it in "params") **DONE**
 * In bow.py, remove the lookup table (get_lut_glove).
-Create a word_vects dictionnary of word vectors.
-DONE
+Create a word_vects dictionnary of word vectors. **DONE**
-* Reduce the number of parameters of senteval.SentEval DONE
+* Reduce the number of parameters of senteval.SentEval **DONE**
 * Add SST/multi, add MultiNLI in get_transfer_data
 * Add SST/bin on the github.
-Add COCO dataset on the github
+Add COCO dataset on the github (Amazon S3 with proper clearance from legal to redistribute?)
-* Change the "samples" in "prepare" so that we can compute "IDF" weights?
+* Provide IDF weights in .pickle and propose average-idf-weighted-wordvectors ?
+* data download in bash file **DONE**
+* preprocess MRPC directly in download file and remove NLTK dependency